FK Chlumec nad Cidlinou

 FK Chlumec nad Cidlinou is a Czech football club based in the town of Chlumec nad Cidlinou.
-From 2019, it plays in the Bohemian Football League.
+From 2019, it played in the Bohemian Football League until its relegation to the Czech Fourth Division.
+In 2019, Chlumec nad Cidlinou bought the license to play in the 3rd division from SK Převýšov.

 History

+Early years

 The club was founded on 4 June 1906, but the first idea of founding a football club dates back to 1902.
 From 1983 to 1987, the club played steadily in the regional championship.

+Recent years: 2019–present

-In 2019, Chlumec nad Cidlinou bought the license to play in the 3rd division from SK Převýšov.
+At the beginning of spring 2019, FK Chlumec nad Cidlinou bought the third league license from SK Převýšov.
+Převýšov did not have the required number of youth teams, which cost the club owner Jiří Ryba at least 500 thousand CZK in fines from the FAČR.

 In the same year, Chlumec nad Cidlinou made history by beating Czech First League side Příbram 2–1 with a late winner in the 91st minute in the Czech Cup.
 They were knocked out in the next round by Viktoria Plzeň in a 4–3 loss.